NikhilNarayana/Melee-YouTube-Uploader/README.md

 ## How to Setup
 1. Install [Python 3.7.2](https://www.python.org/downloads/release/python-372/) for your OS with the PATH added and make sure there are no other versions of Python 3.
-2. Install the program with `pip3 install -U meleeuploader`.
+2. Install the program by typing `pip3 install -U meleeuploader` into Command Prompt/Terminal.
 If you want untested features you can download the repo and install with `pip3 install -U /path/to/repo`
-3. Start the program by running `meleeuploader` for the Melee character list or `smashuploader` for the Ultimate character list in terminal.
+3. Start the program by running `meleeuploader` in for the Melee character list or `smashuploader` for the Ultimate character list in Command Prompt/Terminal.
+4. Select the YouTube profile you would like to use for the first authentication request and then any google account for the second authentication request.
+If the second one fails, close your web browser and then run the command to open the program again.
-4. Add in the necessary info in the Event Values and Match Values tabs
+5. Add in the necessary info in the Event Values and Match Values tabs
-5. Hit submit when the match finishes.
+6. Hit submit when the match finishes.
-6. Update forms with the next match's info.
+7. Update forms with the next match's info.
-7. Repeat steps 4-6 and enjoy not having to deal with YouTube's front end 🎉.
+8. Repeat steps 4-6 and enjoy not having to deal with YouTube's front end 🎉.

 ### Create Your Own Credentials
 In the future I will not be including YouTube API credentials with this project.
 So here is a guide to create your own credentials.